craigulliott/dsl_compose/README.md

   # which extend the provided base class, but do not have their own children) then
   # use `for_final_children_of` instead of `for_children_of`
   for_children_of SomeBaseClass do |child_class:|
+    description <<-DESCRIPTION
+      You can optionally provide a description of anything specific that your parser does in this block, this description will be used when generating documentation

+      This description accepts markdown.

+      Do not add a description here if the parser does not have any business logic here other than making calls to `for_dsl`, `for_dsl_or_inherited_dsl` or `for_inherited_dsl` DESCRIPTION

     # `for_dsl` accepts a DSL name or an array of DSL names and will yield it's
     # provided block once for each time a DSL of that name has been used
     # directly on the child_class.